furkanxny/ChatBox/README.md

 # ChatGPT Desktop Application

 ## Introduction
 This project is a ChatGPT desktop application developed using JavaFX and Maven.
-It utilizes the OpenAI API to integrate ChatGPT's conversational AI capabilities, providing a user-friendly interface for interacting with ChatGPT directly from your desktop.
+It utilizes the OpenAI API to integrate ChatGPT's conversational AI capabilities, providing a user-friendly interface for interacting with different profiles of ChatGPT directly from your desktop.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.